What Is The Best Magnesium Supplement?

 I often recommend this supplement for most people as a cost-effective way to boost magnesium levels, increase the body’s resilience to stress, and promote a tranquil and relaxed mental state.

-Topical Magnesium Chloride
+Topical Magnesium Supplement Options

 If you are someone with a lot of digestive issues, you may want to consider a topical magnesium.
-This type of magnesium can be applied directly to the skin and absorbed into your blood stream for increased bioavailability.
+This type of magnesium supplement can be applied directly to the skin and absorbed into your blood stream for increased bioavailability.

-This type of magnesium is also great for applying to tense muscles, aches, and pains.
+This type of magnesium supplement is also great for applying to tense muscles, aches, and pains.
 For this purpose, I have found that the Ancient Minerals brand works the best.

 The topical magnesium with MSM is the best for applying to problem areas or as a general magnesium supplement.
 The combination of magnesium and MSM is powerful for controlling inflammation and strengthening damaged tissues.
 This form is also very suitable for athletes!